Jonas Kamper: International career

 He represented the Denmark under-21 national team in the UEFA U-21 Championship 2006 tournament in May 2006, where he earned his record 39th cap for the under-21 national team.
 He was called up for the Denmark national football team in November 2006 following good displays for Bielefeld, and made his debut against the Czech Republic, although he played no games for the national team afterwards.

 Coaching and later career

 After retiring in the summer 2018, Kamper began working as a insurer in an insurance company.
 A year later, in April 2019, he was hired as a sponsor salesman at his former club Randers FC, where he also helped the youth teams out in training sessions once in a while.
 He resigned from the position on 27 July 2021, because he wanted to start a coaching career.

 Later on the same day, 27 July 2021, Kamper was announced as Kolding IF's new U-19 head coach.

+On June 5, 2024, AC Horsens confirmed that the club had hired Kamper as assistant coach under newly appointed head coach Martin Retov, who Kamper played with for several years when the two played at Brøndby IF.